-DELIVERABLES STATUS Conduct review of comprehensive plans, developments of regional impacts, and other planning document reviews with 90% completed within the applicable target timeframe Reviewed and commented on 18 developments of regional impact, 6 out of region developments of regional impact, 15 comprehensive plans, including two outside the Region with all comments submitted before requested deadlines.
-Reviewed but did not comment on over 100 Georgia EPD stream buffer variance notices.
+DELIVERABLES STATUS Conduct review of comprehensive plans, developments of regional impacts, and other planning document reviews with 90% completed within the applicable target timeframe Reviewed and commented on 14 developments of regional impact, 1 out of region development of regional impact, and 37 comprehensive plans between July 1 and December 31, 2023, with all comments submitted before requested deadlines.
+Reviewed but did not comment on 85 Georgia EPD stream buffer variance notices.
 Assist Metropolitan North Georgia Water Planning District (MNGWPD) and participating local and state agencies with implementation of the Clean Water Campaign.
 Clean Water Campaign: The Clean Water Campaign Activities and Summary Report was developed for local governments' MS-4 reports and distributed in mid-April.
 Updating of existing Clean Water Campaign and My Drop Counts marketing materials continued.
 Education and outreach materials were distributed to partners.
 The District shared the art files for brochures and giveaways with out-of-region and out-of-state peer organizations and local governments, furthering efforts to build our brand and reputation nationally.
-Video Contest: This year's annual High School Video Contest was based on the District's River Basin Profiles.
-Students were asked to create 30-60 second PSA-style videos on the theme "Rep Your Watershed."
-In total, 32 students from across the District submitted 14 video entries.
-The winning videos were recognized at the District's Governing Board meeting in June and were also distributed on social media and shared across the region.
-Photo Contest: District staff advertised the Annual Water Reflections Calendar Contest, which ends in September of each year.
+Video Contest: The 2023 High School Video Contest was completed in the first half of the year.
+The next High School Video Contest will be released in March 2024.
+Photo Contest: District staff closed out the annual Water Reflections Calendar Contest in September 2023.
+In total, over 100 images were submitted.
+Winners were selected and announced, and the District printed and distributed 400 calendars at the end of 2023.